 Based on your DIY niche, you now need to create the content.
 Optimizing your articles is important to make your site more discoverable through organic search results.
 This is where keyword research becomes useful.
 Moz, Ubersuggest, and similar tools can get you up to speed on this.

 Once you identify the keywords and keyphrases, create a monthly content plan.
 Make it interesting with a mix of formats.
 This may mean discussing the latest trends, sharing ideas, and creating listicles and how-to articles with long-form content.
-Don’t forget to include videos, GIFs, infographics, and images to make them engaging, and think about using tools to edit videos smoothly.
+Make sure to add videos, GIFs, infographics, and images to make them engaging, and think about using tools to edit videos smoothly.

 Your blog is essentially a website.
 So, consider how to organize content to make it easier for your readers to navigate the published articles.
 For example, if you want to blog about DIY home decor, you can segment articles by room type—from bedroom and kitchen to living room and bathroom.